University Catalog

 LARC 4327.
 REGIONALISM, CREATIVITY, AND DESIGN.
 3 Hours.

 This class will cover various readings and discuss inspiring regionalist essays by architects, landscape architects, philosophers, and others in order to shape a set of beliefs (an ideology) that can productively inform the student's trajectory as a creative designer.
 Students will learn how regionalism makes the life of a designer more interesting and fulfilling as new regional influences in diverse areas are absorbed and become continuing fodder for personal growth and creativity through a long career.
-Prerequisite: Department consent.
+Prerequisite: "C" or better in UDES 2441, ARCH 2551, or approved equivalent.
+Students must have a minimum cumulative GPA of 2.8 and a minimum major course(s) GPA of 2.8.
+Department consent.

 LARC 4330.
 PLANT IDENTIFICATION AND ECOLOGY.
 3 Hours.

 Examines the design characteristics and horticultural requirements of a broad palette of plants adapted to the North Texas region.
 Field trips are required to learn the plants at both ornamental gardens and local ecological communities.
-Prerequisite: 3.0 or higher GPA and department consent.
+Prerequisite: "C" or better in UDES 2441, ARCH 2551, or approved equivalent.
+Students must have a minimum cumulative GPA of 2.8 and a minimum major course(s) GPA of 2.8.
+Department consent.

 LARC 4350.
 LANDSCAPE ARCHITECTURE COMPUTER APPLICATIONS.
 3 Hours.